Iranian lawmaker slams protesters; cleric appeals for calm

 Across Iran, ordinary women and public figures, including Iranian actresses, have removed their headscarves in protest or cut their hair in public to show solidarity with the demonstrators.

+Iran’s semi-official Tasnim news agency reported that security forces arrested reformist activist Faezeh Hashemi, daughter of Iran’s late President Akbar Hashemi Rafsanjani.
+The Tuesday report said Hashemi, who has previously served time in prison for her comments and activism, was arrested for allegedly inciting rioters to street protests in the east of Tehran on Tuesday night.
+A lawyer for Hashemi could not be reached and it was unclear if she had legal representation.

-Iranian state TV has suggested that at least 41 protesters and police have been killed since the demonstrations began Sept.
-17. An Associated Press count of official statements by authorities tallied at least 13 dead, with more than 1,400 demonstrators arrested.
+Iranian state TV has suggested that at least 41 protesters and police have been killed since demonstrations began Sept.
+17. An Associated Press count of official statements by authorities tallied at least 14 dead, with more than 1,500 demonstrators arrested.

+The state-run IRNA news agency reported Tuesday that Hassan Bahramnia, governor of Ilam province in western Iran near the border with Iraq, said security forces have arrested 180 protesters since the unrest began.
+He said some have been released.

 “These rioters are out to prostitute themselves,” the lawmaker, Mahmoud Nabavian, was quoted as saying by Fararu, a news website.
 He suggested that taking off the hijab, or headscarf, was akin to being naked in public to attract male attention.